FloWsnr/lbm/README.md

 | h | 0.4 | 23.6 | 18.9 |

-### Rotation
-Since MPLBM-UT simulates the drainage in the x-direction, the geometry is rotated before starting the palabos simulation.

-### Run time
-The runtime depends on the number of pressure steps, the number of cores and the resolution of the geometry.
-For 48 cores and 12 pressure steps, a simulation with a domain of (200x200x280) takes approx. 5 hours per pressure step.

 ### Capillary pressure

-MPLBM-UT calculates the **maximum capillary pressure** (i.e. contact angle and density) from the selected adhesion parameters, whereby only G_ads_f1_s1 and the density of fluid 1 are used in the equation.
+MPLBM-UT calculates the **maximum capillary pressure** (i.e. contact angle and density) from the selected adhesion parameters, whereby only G_ads_f1_s1 and the density of fluid 1 are used in the equation!
+Therefore, the contact angle of phase 1 should be the highest (most hydrophobic).

 Additional parameters are the interparticle (cohesive) force, the minimum radius, the dissolved density and the interfacial tension.
 Stable values are, $G_{c} = 0.9$, r = 3, $\rho _{d} = 0.06$ and $\sigma = 0.15$.
 The **unit conversion** can be done with the help of the
 **Euler and Weber number**, detailed information can be found in the master thesis by Nicklas Bielfeldt 2023 titled "Multiphase simulation in porous electrodes".